shariq1989/cookbook/content/recipe/singapore_noodles.md

 +++
 title = "Singapore Mei Fun - Singapore Noodles "
 date = "2021-03-23"
-description = "This stir-fried Singapore noodle recipe is just like what you would order in a Chinese restaurant." tags = [
+description = "You will love this stir-fried Singapore noodle recipe.
+It is just like the dish you would order in a Chinese restaurant." tags = [
     "entree",